airbr/2023-AI-Tools/README.md

 * chatGPT and synthetic text generative AI’s as coding tools:
     * There have been some attempts at using chatGPT as a coding tool but there are real flaws with it.
 It can produce some amazing looking attempts at coding but does not seem to follow the same kind of product as CoPilot or Ghostwriter which are trained exclusively on code and samples.
 It is an emerging field but I won't be focusing on it now.

-* [I am aware of legal issues facing Github Copilot](https://githubcopilotlitigation.com/).
+* I am aware of a legal case facing Github Copilot.
 This is due to the incompatible licensing of some of the code on GitHub that the model is trained on.
 This needs to be fixed but I don't think it should stop any individual user from learning about this tool.
 Seek your own advice before using it for anything commercial.

 I think a set of observations has to begin this post: